Confidence Intervals for Nonparametric Empirical Bayes Analysis: Introduction

 \subsection{Related Work}

 As discussed briefly above, the empirical Bayes principle has spurred considerable interest over several decades.
-One of the most successful applications of this idea involves compound estimation of a high-dimensional Gaussian mean: We observe $X \sim \nn\p{\mu, \, I}$, and want to recover $\mu$ under squared error loss.
-If we assume that the individual $\mu_i$ are drawn from an effect size distribution $G$, then empirical Bayes estimation provides a principled shrinkage rule \citep{efron1973stein,efron2011tweedie}.
-Moreover, even when $\mu$ is assumed to be fixed, empirical Bayes computations provide an excellent method for sparsity-adaptive estimation \citep{brown2009nonparametric,jiang2009general,johnstone2004needles}.
+One of the most successful applications of this idea involves compound estimation of a high-dimensional Gaussian mean: we observe \smash{$\mathbf{Z} \sim \nn\p{\bm{\mu}, \, I}$}, and want to recover $\bm{\mu}$ under squared error loss.
+If we assume that the individual $\mu_i$ are drawn from a prior $\gprior$, then empirical Bayes estimation provides a principled shrinkage rule \citep{efron1973stein,efron2011tweedie}, whose theoretical properties are well-understood~\citep{brown2009nonparametric,jiang2009general}.
+The compound estimation problem when the individual $Z_i$ are Poisson, is also reasonably well understood~\citep{brown2013poisson}.

-The more general empirical Bayes problem \eqref{eq:EB} has also raised interest in applications \citep{efron2012large,efron2001empirical,stephens2016false}; however, the accompanying formal results are less comprehensive.
-Some authors, including \citep{butucea2009adaptive,pensky2017minimax} have considered rate-optimal estimation of linear functionals of the effect size distribution; and their setup covers, for example, the numerator $a(x)$ in \eqref{eq:ratio}.
-The main message of these papers, however, is rather pessimistic: For example, \citet{pensky2017minimax} shows that for many linear functionals, the minimax rate for estimation in mean squared error over certain Sobolev classes $\gcal$ is logarithmic (to some negative power) in the sample size.
+The more general empirical Bayes problem~\eqref{eq:EB} has raised interest in applications \citep{efron2012large,efron2016empirical,stephens2016false, koenker2017rebayes}; however, the accompanying formal results are less comprehensive. \citet{muralidharan2012high} considered compound estimation in~\eqref{eq:EB}, when $p(\cdot \cond \mu)$ is a one-dimensional exponential family.
+For $p(\cdot \cond \mu) = p(\cdot - \mu)$, a smooth location family, some authors, including~\citet{butucea2009adaptive,pensky2017minimax}, have considered rate-optimal estimation of linear functionals of $\gprior$; and their setup covers, for example, the numerator $a_{\gprior}(\zo)$ in \eqref{eq:ratio}.
+The main message of these papers, however, is rather pessimistic: for example, \citet{pensky2017minimax} shows that for many linear functionals, the minimax rate for estimation in mean squared error over certain Sobolev classes $\gcal$ is logarithmic (to some negative power) in the sample size.